 The third Sacred Concert was performed as part of the 25th anniversary celebration of the United Nations in London in 1973.
 Ellington was already in the advanced stages of cancer, but was determined to accept and complete the commission.
 Given the condition of his health and his awareness of the reverberant acoustics of Westminster Abbey, most of the music this time is unusually slow, and richly meditative.
 Ellington played a special version of United Brotherhood with a chorus singing “the United Nations brotherhood” and dedicated it to the UN.

 The concert and song dedication is the connection in Preiss’ story between the United Nations and Duke Ellington in the Harlem Renaissance.

 One last wonderful detail to close out this connection: when Ellington debuted Black Brown and Beige, a composition in three movements each representing a period in black history, at Carnegie Hall in 1943, who do you think was in the audience?
 Eleanor Roosevelt.

 Rhapsodic Man’s Soil

 Sometimes you have to take things literally.
-Looking down on the rhapsodic man’s soil is simply directing us to look at a map of the city and the area that Ellington, leader in the Harlem Renaissance, is most associated with; Washington Heights, Hamilton Heights, Sugar Hill and into Harlem.
+Looking down on the rhapsodic man’s soil is simply directing us to look at a map of the city and the area that Ellington, leader in the Harlem Renaissance, is most associated with; Washington Heights, Hamilton Heights, Sugar Hill and Harlem.